pogo61/Box-API-Hook/README.md

 - API Documentation: [Box Content API docs] (https://developers.box.com/docs/)

 ### Pre-Reqs
-- Create a Box Developer account at [Box Developers] (https://app.box.com/developers/services)
+- Create a Box Developer account at [Box Developers] (https://app.box.com/developers/services) and define your App.
     - Click on the "Create a Box Application" right hand menu item
     - enter the name of the application (any name you wish) into the "Application Name" field displayed, and ensure that the "Box content" radio button is selected
     - Click the "Create Application" button